Spanish Braised Pork with Potatoes and Olives

 After that, add the potatoes, cover the pan again and cook for a further 45 minutes, or until the potatoes are tender.

-You can also watch how to skin tomatoes in our Cookery School Video on the right.
+You can also watch how to skin tomatoes in our Cookery School Video.

 Pre-heat the oven to gas mark 1, 275F (140C)